Lac d'Émosson

 The first dam of Émosson (also known as Barberine Dam) was built in 1925.
 The current dam with a height of 180 m was constructed between 1969 and August 1973 and floods the old dam.
 The reservoir was fully impounded on 10 September 1975, it increased the reservoir's volume from 40 million m³ to 227 million m³.
 The old dam can still be seen when the water level in the Lac d'Émosson is very low.

 The lake serves as the lower reservoir for the 900 MW Nant de Drance Hydropower Plant which began operations in 2022.

 In 1955, another dam was built 300m higher above the now existing lake.
 This lake is now known as the Lac du Vieux Émosson.

 The dam can be reached by road or by a funicular-train-funicular trip.
 The Funiculaire du Châtelard is the first used from the valley bottom, it is the steepest 2-cabin funicular railway in the world with a gradient of 87 percent.
+Mini-Funiculaire d'Emosson runs next to the dam with a maximum incline of 73% for a difference of elevation of 140 m.
+At the top of this funicular there is access to a 450m zipline across the dam's face.